 From being barely devices to connect people on the go, mobile devices are steadily pushing the desktop PCs and connected TVs to oblivion.
 The report suggested that with users prioritizing convenience over quality, screen size has rapidly become a non-issue for watching videos online.
 The Ooyala report claimed mobile will account for 50 percent of total online video views by the end of the current year.

-Growth in Mobile Video Views in Q1 2015
+Growth of Online Video Views On Mobile in Q1 2015

 Ooyala in its report pegged video views on mobiles at 34 percent and on tablets at 7 percent.
 The data suggested that users preferred smartphones over tablet devices to watch videos— online as well as offline.
 Overall, the video views on mobile devices grew by 95 percent on a year-on-year basis, up from 21 percent in Q1 2014 to 41 percent in Q1 2015.